SamG101-Developer/SPP-Primer-2/Writerside/topics/8-1-Function-Definition.md

 ### Required Parameters

 Required parameters are the most common type of parameter.
-They are defined by an identifier, followed by a colon, an optional convention, and xthen the type of the parameter.
+They are defined by an identifier, followed by a colon, an optional convention, and then the type of the parameter.
 Types are always required, because of the unidirectional type inference; parameter types are not inferred from function call sites, as this would make overload resolution extremely difficult and ambiguous.
 The syntax for defining a required parameter is: